SCADAWatch is now Info360.

 Yorba Linda Water District (YLWD) uses a GIS-based computer hydraulic model to analyze pump station and well capacities, manage water transfer between pressure zones, track water age, ensure water source redundancies, analyze pipe capacity, ensure adequate system pressures, and verify fire flow requirements throughout the District.
 Traditionally hydraulic models are calibrated during a master plan every 5-10 years.
 YLWD refused to settle with 5 year old models and knew there was a better way to keep a model up to date.
 Static models that sit on a server for 5 years are often not sufficient to give reliable operational information on current system conditions.

 YLWD wanted an easier way to update their model and connect it to real time data coming from their SCADA system.
-YLWD chose SCADAWatch (SW), a software tool that reads information directly from the SCADA Historian database and allows users the ability to create dashboards, graphs, trends, analytics, triggers & alarms, mass balances, and much more in relation to reflecting and analyzing current and historical data in an easy to use web-based graphical format.
+YLWD chose SCADAWatch (SW) (now Info360), a software tool that reads information directly from the SCADA Historian database and allows users the ability to create dashboards, graphs, trends, analytics, triggers & alarms, mass balances, and much more in relation to reflecting and analyzing current and historical data in an easy to use web-based graphical format.
 SW also minimizes the time consuming process of SCADA data acquisition and data manipulation and makes it simple and much more efficient than traditional methods for modeling.

 In addition to having more access to the SCADA data, SW directly connects live SCADA information (including boundary conditions, auto-developed diurnal curves, and flow patterns from pumps and control valves) with the hydraulic model.
 This connection allows YLWD engineers to pick a unique day on the calendar and run the model based on the initial conditions that were recorded in SCADA.
 YLWD is transforming their model from a static tool for long term planning to a real time, constantly updated model that can provide operational recommendations and current hydraulic, water quality, and energy information that the engineers and operators can trust.